grafana/alloy/docs/sources/tasks/migrate/from-operator.md

 ## Integrations

 The `Integration` CRD isn't supported with {{< param "PRODUCT_NAME" >}}.
-However, all static mode integrations have an equivalent component in the [`prometheus.exporter`][prometheus.exporter] namespace.
+However, all Grafana Agent Static integrations have an equivalent component in the [`prometheus.exporter`][prometheus.exporter] namespace.
 The [reference documentation][component documentation] should help convert those integrations to their {{< param "PRODUCT_NAME" >}} equivalent.

 <!-- ToDo: Validate path -->